m3ta007/overREACTing-cards/README.md

 # Cards React Component

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) in July 2020.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) in July 2020 using props and composition.

 ## Available Scripts